 It wasn’t until she was in bed in her dorm room in April 2002 that Orr had to face her risk.
 Orr felt a wetness under her shirt and in the bathroom noticed a heavy discharge from one of her nipples.
 Nora Jaskowiak, MD, discovered that Orr had ductal carcinoma in situ (DCIS), an early-stage cancer usually limited to the breast duct.
 But Orr’s breast cancer would be anything but limited.
 In fact, it would threaten her life again and again for the next five years.

 Jaskowiak, surgical oncologist and director of surgery at the University of Chicago Medicine Breast Center, suggested that Orr either have a lumpectomy, followed by several weeks of radiation, or a mastectomy.

 "I didn’t have time for radiation," Orr said.
 She had spent her college years studying Spanish and had been looking forward to developing her language skills by studying abroad since high school.
 "I was determined to go to Spain."

 And go she did.
 Before she left, Orr suggested having a double mastectomy to further reduce the chance of recurrence.
-Plus, David Song, MD, said this would give the added benefit of more symmetry, which is often forfeited with lumpectomies.
+This would give the added benefit of more symmetry, which is often forfeited with lumpectomies.
 Also, when a lumpectomy is performed in the lower part of the breast, the surgical enclosure can collapse, causing the breast to look deformed.